Last updated Dec 1, 2022

 We're looking to understand your approach to incident management so we can collaborate on improving the incident response.

-Once we have granted you access, validate the access and familiarize yourself with the developer console (for Connect apps).
+• Once we've given you access, validate the access and familiarize yourself with the developer console.

-Confirm the metrics on the developer console match your expectations.
-Please contact us if there is any unexpected behavior (for example, suspicious or missing data).
+• View app metrics and confirm they match your expectations.
+Contact us if there is any unexpected behavior (for example, suspicious or missing data).

 Act on deprecation notices within the deprecation period.